-Is your computer not recognizing, or detecting your hard drive?
-Is your computer, or your external hard drive not showing up anymore?
-Having hard drive problems, and not sure what to do next?
+Is your computer not recognizing your hard drive, or the BIOS not detecting the disks at all?
+Is your computer, or the cables, or something else behind your external hard drive not showing up anymore?
+Is it a hard drive problem, or are you not sure what’s going on?

 Perhaps you might have experienced one of these errors on your computer when you plugged in your external hard drive.

 This information will help you (if the data is important it is highly recommended) when you contact a certified data recovery company to avoid your drive’s condition getting worse.
 This will cost you more money for hard drive recovery, and the drive can eventually reach an unrecoverable stage.